Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 component of our campaign.

-And now we do this routinely.
 And also, thanks to the interaction with the

 Kansas University people,